Léon Germain Pelouse: Life and career

 Pelouse's fame spread to North America.
 Scribner's Monthly, reviewing the Paris Salon of 1878, wrote that Pelouse's "style is impressive, his pictures rich and daring in color, the execution marked by the greatest breadth and freedom of handling....he shows an imagination equal to that of Daubigny."
 In the 1880s, Pelouse was "the most prestigious" of the French artists whose work was imported to Canada by W. Scott & Sons of Montreal.

 In 1878 Pelouse was made a Chevalier of the Legion of Honor.
 In 1889 he was awarded a gold medal at the Universal Exhibition in Paris.
-From 1884-90 he served on the jury of the Paris Salon.
+From 1884 to 1890 he served on the jury of the Paris Salon.
 Georges Lanoë-Villène says that Pelouse "was all-powerful on the jury."

 Pelouse died in 1891, at age 52, of complications from diabetes.
 He was interred in a vault in the cemetery of Le Pré-Saint-Gervais in Paris.
 At his funeral, William-Adolphe Bouguereau spoke of Pelouse's character:"What a frank, loyal, and cheerful nature!
 How happy we felt to be with him.
 What inexhaustible verve, what fine wit, what benevolence and kindness!
 His pupils, who lived next door to him in the country, can tell what treasures this heart contained.
 And in difficult times, how good and consoling was his faithful friendship!
 His sensitive soul was indignant at injustices.
 With what gratitude he cherished the memory of the slightest services that others had been able to render him!"

 A posthumous retrospective of more than 250 of his works, inaugurated by the President of the Republic, Sadi Carnot, was exhibited in 1892 at the École des Beaux-Arts in Paris.
 In 1897, a monument to his memory, surmounted by a bronze bust by Alexandre Falguière, was erected and dedicated in Cernay.

 The French government bought many of his works, now in the collections of numerous museums, including the Musée d'Orsay, the Musée Malraux, and the Musée des Beaux-Arts de Nantes.
 His works are also held in the Metropolitan Museum in New York, and in museums in San Francisco, Ghent, Oslo, Munich, and Sydney.

 École de Cernay; students

 P.S.
 Krøyer, Le Déjeuner des artistes à Cernay-la-Ville, 1879.
 Pelouse is the standing figure at right.

-During the Franco-Prussian war of 1870, Pelouse enlisted in the national guard.
+During the Franco-Prussian War of 1870, Pelouse enlisted in the national guard.
 During his service, he spent time in the town of Cernay-la-Ville, near Paris, and experienced a powerful attraction to the surrounding scenery.
 After the war, in 1871, Pelouse walked on foot from Paris to Cernay, which had been ransacked by the Prussians, and took lodgings at the inn of Léopold Lequesne.
 In 1876, with his wife and stepson, he rented a small house on the village square.
 He would eventually have numerous ateliers in the area, including "a barn next to the tiny church that the Rothschilds, those gold powerhouses, had restored."